 I was having tea with Ken and Harvey this afternoon.
-Ken told me that at a yacht event in Singapore last week, he met a lady who is running the Hainan Yacht Club and deals a lot with very wealthy people and he asked her how she manages to deal with and interact directly with tycoons.
+Ken told me that at a yacht event in Singapore last week, he met a lady who runs the Hainan Yacht Club and deals a lot with very wealthy people.
+He had asked her how she manages to deal with and interact with tycoons.

-She told him that there are 3 critical factors involved.
-I was fascinated by what he told me and felt I had to put in down in my blog so that I will not forget.
+She told him that there are 4 critical rules involved.
+I was intrigued by what he told me and I wanted to write it down so that I could reflect on whether on these “rules”.

 Rule one is that there has to be a reason for a tycoon to want to interact with you.
 There must be an expertise or specialty that you possess that is of use to them and which they need from you.

 Rule two is that there must be chemistry between you and the tycoon so that they feel comfortable spending time with you.
-Being a likeable person therefore helps a lot.
+In that way, being a likeable person and having a pleasant personality helps.

 Rule three was interesting.
-Accordingly to her, whether a tycoon trusts you and interacts with you depends a lot on whether and who recommended you to the tycoon.
-These people rely a lot of personal recommendations and so having someone saying nice things about you certainly helps a lot.
+Whether a tycoon trusts you and interacts with you depends a lot on who recommended you.
+These rich people tend to be suspicious of outsiders and they therefore rely a lot of personal recommendations from people they trust.
+So having someone saying nice things about you certainly helps.

-As a final aside, she told Ken that it is important never to put any kind of pressure on them.
+And the final rule is that it is important never to put any kind of pressure on them.
 They dislike pressure from anyone, especially from one providing them a service.

 Leave a comment